(813) 289-1200 Give

 Tissue Distribution

-The Tissue Distribution departments are divided into Domestic and International.
-They work with our ophthalmic surgeons throughout the United States and around the globe to place corneal tissue for patients who need sight-saving surgery.
-In 2019, we placed over 9,000 corneas in the United States and over 50 other countries.
-As the largest nonprofit eye bank in the world, people in places without eye banks rely on us to help restore sight.
+The Tissue Distribution teams work with our ophthalmic surgeons throughout the United States and around the globe to place corneal tissue for patients who need sight-saving surgery.
+In 2022, we placed over 18,000 corneas in the United States and over 70 other countries.
+As the largest nonprofit eye bank in the world, people in places without local eye banks rely on Lions World Vision Institute to help restore sight for those in need.

 Step 7